 Mr Kite’s MUSICIRCUS! looks great fun.
 “An audacious 220-minute fairground ride of sights and sounds, together creating an immersive sensory spectacular.”
 The event looks to break the barriers between audience and performer welcoming spectating families and performing musicians alike.

 George Harrison’s ‘Within You Without You’ will be reimagined by Milapfest with a Beatles Ragafest & Indian Festival Village.
-Featuring some of India’s best known artists, this event will allow visitors to experience the best of Indian Music, enjoy some Indian food and even try a bit of Yoga!
+Featuring some of India’s best-known artists, this event will allow visitors to experience the best of Indian Music, enjoy some Indian food and even try a bit of Yoga!

 There is no word, yet as to whether the remaining Beatles – Paul & Ringo will be attending the celebrations.
-In his recent Desert Trip concerts, Paul included Pepper tracks Being for the Benefit of Mr. Kite! & A Day in the Life.
+In his recent Desert Trip concerts, Paul included Sgt Pepper tracks Being for the Benefit of Mr. Kite! & A Day in the Life.

 We can expect to see many more tributes to this wonderful album throughout the year.
-UK’s Mojo Magazine are publishing a tribute edition including an exclusive interview with Sir Paul, which you can read here.
+UK’s Mojo Magazine is publishing a tribute edition including an exclusive interview with Sir Paul, which you can read here.

 yaw rehto yna ees dluoc reven